 That’s right, a version of the Switch hardware without the tablet, leaving a basic console-and-controller tandem for TV gaming.
 I feel Nintendo could offer such an alternative console to couch gamers, or budget-minded gamers who want a cheaper Switch now but plan to buy the tablet later.

 When the Switch tablet is plugged into the TV dock, you’re essentially getting a back-to-basics Nintendo system.
 No Wiimotes, no motion controls, no fuss.
-That alone holds a lot of appeal for me, so the mobile tablet is a bonus, and not a necessity for me personally.
+That alone holds a lot of appeal for me, so the mobile tablet is a bonus, so not a necessity for me personally.

 Yes I’m weird, I prefer to play console games on the TV, as my mobile tastes are for simpler and shorter games.
 I’m unable to immerse myself in big games while I’m on the go.